 Have Phone Charging Stations

-Sure, the whole point of your wedding is for guests to be present with you, but technology is a necessary evil we can't avoid.
 Offering charging stations is a very kind way to show guests you care about their personal needs.
-Plus, if you want to see tons of Instagram photos of your amazing reception, your friends and family will need battery life!
+Plus, if you want to see tons of Instagram photos of your amazing reception, your friends and family will need battery life.
 Tuck them away near the bathroom or entrance.
-(Don't forget to include a sign with your hashtag, too!)
+(Don't forget to include a sign with your hashtag too.)

 Serve Late-Night Snacks

-Yes, you're serving dinner and dessert, but those are typically devoured hours before the reception actually ends.
+Yes, you're having dinner and dessert, but those are typically devoured hours before the reception actually ends.
 And with couples extending their parties later and later, it's likely that more than just a few of your guests will be thinking of a tasty late-night snack.
-Have your caterer bring out hand-held options like sliders and fries, mini grilled cheese, or coffee and donuts about an hour before the reception ends to revive revelers.
+Have your caterer bring out handheld options like sliders and fries, mini grilled cheeses, or coffee and donuts about an hour before the reception ends to revive revelers.

 Give a Favor People Will Use